rubyroidlabs/bsuir-courses/spec.md

 Specs:
 - [x] Use Sinatra to build the app
-* I Used sinatra gem, to handle routes and actions.
+* Sinatra gem was added to the project's gemfile, to handle routes, templating and actions.

 - [x] Use ActiveRecord for storing information in a database:
-* I Used both activerecord and sqlite by adding the gems to gemfile and its characteristics to controllers, models and environment, also the use of migrations to associate models with the database.
+* Both ActiveRecord and sqlite3 gems were added to the project's gemfile and its characteristics to models and environment, also the use of migrations to associate models with the database.

-- [x] Include more than one model class (list of model class names e.g. User, Post, Category)
+- [x] Include more than one model class (list of model class names e.g. User, Post, Category) *3 models classes were included in this project*
-* User.rb
+* User
-* Expense.rb
+* Expense
-* Category.rb
+* Category

 - [x] Include at least one has_many relationship (x has_many y e.g. User has_many Posts)
 * User has_many :categories => categories belong_to :user